vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 return
 ```

-and if we peek inside the unpadded, decrypted, value we get:
+and if we peek inside the decrypted result with the padding left on, we get:

 ```
 [95, 9, 61, 149, 138, 173, 150, 56, 255, 200, 46, 73, 45, 145, 185,